autowarefoundation/autoware.universe/design/Planning/LaneDriving/LaneDrivingScenario.md

 ### MotionPlanner
-Motion planner is resposible for following functions:
+Motion planner is responsible for following functions:
 * Optimize the shape of trajectory with given lateral acceleration and jerk limit
   * Motion planner should not manipulate position of trajectory points from behavior planner outside given drivable area
-* Optimize the velocity of trajectory with given acceleraiton and jerk limit
+* Optimize the velocity of trajectory with given acceleration and jerk limit
-  * Motion planner is only allowed to decrease the speed profile given from behavior planner since all traffic rules(such as speedlimits) are considered in behavior planner.
+  * Motion planner is only allowed to decrease the speed profile given from behavior planner since all traffic rules(such as speed limits) are considered in behavior planner.
 * Interpolate trajectory points with enough resolution for Control

 #### Input